Giancarlo Stanton: 2010: Rookie season

-On June 6, 2010, the Florida Marlins announced that Stanton would be called up to the MLB, making his MLB debut on June 8.
+On June 6, 2010, the Florida Marlins announced that Stanton would be called up to MLB, making his MLB debut on June 8.
 At 20 years, 212 days, he became the third youngest player in Marlins history, behind Édgar Rentería (19 years, 276 days) and Miguel Cabrera (20 years, 67 days).
 Stanton went 3-for-5 with two infield singles and scored twice in the debut.

 Stanton's first MLB home run was a grand slam off of Tampa Bay Rays pitcher Matt Garza.
 He joined Jeff Conine, Chuck Carr, Quilvio Veras, Craig Counsell and Jeremy Hermida on the list of Marlins whose first homer came with the bases loaded.
 In addition, Stanton became the fourth player in the past 25 years to hit his first career grand slam before his 21st birthday along with Jose Reyes (2003), Andruw Jones (1997) and Alex Rodriguez (1996).
-On August 11, 2010, against the Washington Nationals, Stanton went 5-for-5 with four RBI, two doubles and a home run.
-He became the second youngest player to collect five hits and four RBI in a game, and the youngest to do it since 1935 (Phil Cavarretta, who was 19 years and 33 days old with the Chicago Cubs on August 21, 1935).
-Stanton also is just the second Marlin with five hits and four RBI in the same game, joining Gary Sheffield, who did it on September 17, 1995, at Colorado.
+On August 11, 2010, against the Washington Nationals, Stanton went 5-for-5 with four RBIs, two doubles and a home run.
+He became the second youngest player to collect five hits and four RBIs in a game, and the youngest to do it since 1935 (Phil Cavarretta, who was 19 years and 33 days old with the Chicago Cubs on August 21, 1935).
+Stanton also is just the second Marlin with five hits and four RBIs in the same game, joining Gary Sheffield, who did it on September 17, 1995, at Colorado.

 Stanton's favorite MLB at-bat came on September 6, 2010, against Roy Oswalt in Philadelphia.
 Stanton thought he had struck out on a foul tip, but the catcher dropped the ball.
 On the next pitch, he hit a 435-foot home run.
 "That (home run) I really liked, because that's what made me grow," Stanton said.
 "I thought I struck out; I was a little flustered.
 You learn that when something's over with, you move on.
 I did that pretty quick right there."

-For his rookie season, Stanton's home runs averaged a distance of 399.6 feet with average speed of 104.3 MPH.
+For his rookie season, Stanton's home runs averaged a distance of 399.6 feet with average speed of 104.3 mph.

 He was named an outfielder on Baseball Americas 2010 All-Rookie Team.
 He was also named an outfielder on the 2010 Topps Major League Rookie All-Star Team.